Sarvopari Palakkaran: Production

-Anoop Menon signed into play the male lead along with Miya and Honey Rose.
+Anoop Menon signed into play the male lead along with Miya George and Honey Rose.
 Nandu signed into play the main antagonist role.
 Television actress Gayatri Arun who is well known for portraying police officer in TV series Parasparam signed into play an important character which is also a police officer role will mark her debut in Malayalam Cinema along with Mamitha Baiju, who is playing a minor role.

-In late 2016, Aparna Balamurali replaced Honey Rose and Anu Sithara replaced the later citing date issues.
+In late 2016, Aparna Balamurali replaced Honey Rose and Anu Sithara replaced the Miya George citing date issues.

 Reception

 The Times of India rated the film with 2.5 stars, saying the film doesn't live up to its premise.